Jish

 Jish is the ancient Giscala or Gush Halav, first mentioned in the historical record by the Roman-Jewish historian Josephus, who described it as the home of John of Giscala and the last city in the Galilee to fall to the Romans during the First Jewish–Roman War (War 4:93).
 Archeological excavations uncovered remains from the Canaanite and Israelite periods; later archaeological finds in Jish include two ancient synagogues, a unique mausoleum and rock-cut tombs from the Roman and Byzantine periods.
 Historical sources dating from the 10th-15th centuries describe Jish (Gush Halav) as a village with a strong Jewish presence.

 In the early Ottoman era, Jish was wholly Muslim.
 In the 17th century, the village was inhabited by Druze.
 In 1945, under British rule, Jish had a population of 1,090 with an area of 12,602 dunams.
 The village was largely depopulated during the 1948 Palestine war as part of the larger 1948 Palestinian expulsion and flight.
 After the war Jish was resettled not only by the original inhabitants, who were largely Maronite Christians, but also by some Maronite Christians who were expelled from the razed villages of Kafr Bir'im and some Muslims who were expelled from Dallata.

 In 2010, the population of Jish was 3,000.
+The village is a center for the Aramaic revival, an initiative by some local Maronites, now officially funded by the Israeli Ministry of Education until 8th grade in the local governmental school.